matthewtomalley/Diabetes-Prediction/README.md

 ## Repository Structure

-- `diabetes.csv`: The dataset used for analysis and model training.
+- `data/`: contains dataset used for analysis and model training
+- `models/`: saved models
+- `project/`: Jupyter notebooks used in project